anka-kondraska/edu_web_scraper/SDD.md

 easier and more accurate i.e. LinkedIn and Rapportive.
 LinkedIn does not allow it's pages to be scraped.
 And their API was revised to not include people search.
-Your application can request access to custom API endpoints but that would require getiing in touch personally and going through vetting process.
+Your application can request access to custom API endpoints but that would require getting in touch personally and going through vetting process.
 Not something I could do on a 3 day coding challenge.
 Rapportive used to have an API, from what I have read, but no longer does.
 Too much potential for abuse.